sharifme04/moviewdb/README.md

 6. If you have favourite selection available you will such screen
 ![screenshot](screenshots/6.jpg)

 7. If you go back to the home screen and navigate to the next screen by clicking list item. you will see another `bottom button` for `live search`.
 Initally it is empty but if you search movie you will see list of movie showing.
-If you go down you will see infinite scrolling.
+If you go down you will see infinite scrolling. if you click list item form live search it will take you details screen.
 ![screenshot](screenshots/7.jpg)   ![screenshot](screenshots/8.jpg)